 For such a small word, 'the' can so easily prompt passionate debate.
 Were we to refer you towards a shop on 'The Strand', an infuriated nitpicker would quickly materialise in the comments to point out the error of our ways (it's just Strand).
-Likewise, London Stone — that ancient rock hidden away on Cannon Street — must never be preceded by a definite article.
+Likewise, London Stone — that ancient rock hidden away on Cannon Street (though currently in the Museum of London) — must never be preceded by a definite article.
 Nobody can really give a good explanation of why this should be so, but if you dare to write The London Stone, expect a snotty comment.

 Scala, not The Scala.
 The Green Park and The Regent's Park but plain old Victoria Park and Queen Elizabeth Olympic Park.
 The Barbican, but Southbank Centre.
 Just (the) tip of (the) iceberg.